SS Californian: Aftermath

 In the months and years following the disaster, numerous preventive safety measures were enacted.
 The United States passed the Radio Act of 1912, which required 24-hour radio watch on all ships in case of an emergency.
 The first International Convention for the Safety of Life at Sea formed a treaty that also required 24-hour radio monitoring and standardized the use of distress rockets.

 Despite the criticisms of Lord's conduct, no formal charges were ever brought against him.
 As a result, he had no right of appeal against the inquiry's findings.
 The issue was not considered again until the publication of Walter Lord's (unrelated to Captain Lord) book A Night to Remember in 1955 and the release of the 1958 film of the same name prompted Lord to seek a re-hearing of the inquiry relating to his ship, to counter the allegations made in the book and his portrayal in the film.
 Petitions presented to the UK Government in 1965 and 1968 by the Mercantile Marine Service Association (MMSA), a union to which Captain Lord belonged, failed to get the matter re-examined.
 However, when the wreck of the Titanic was discovered by Ballard's expedition in 1985, it was found to be 13 miles from its reported position (the location accepted by both inquiries), so the Board of Trade ordered a re-examination.

 The British Government's Marine Accident Investigation Branch (MAIB) concluded its reappraisal of evidence in 1992.
 The conclusions were those of Deputy Chief Inspector, James de Coverly, stating: "What is significant, however, is that no ship was seen by the Titanic until well after the collision … watch was maintained with officers on the bridge and seamen in the crow's nest, and with their ship in grave danger the lookout for another vessel which could come to their help must have been most anxious and keen.
-It is in my view inconceivable that the Californian or any other ship was within the visible horizon of the Titanic during that period; it equally follows that the Titanic can't have been within the Californian's horizon."
+It is in my view inconceivable that Californian or any other ship was within the visible horizon of the Titanic during that period; it equally follows that the Titanic can't have been within the Californian's horizon."
 The report went on: "More probably, in my view, the ship seen by Californian was another, unidentified, vessel."

 The original investigator of the 1992 reappraisal was a Captain Barnett, who unlike de Coverly, concluded "that the Titanic was seen by the Californian and indeed kept under observation from 23:00 or soon after on 14 April until she sank ... [based on] the evidence from Captain Lord and the two watch officers, Mr. Grove and Mr. Stone".
 It was after Barnett's original report was submitted that Captain de Coverly was given the task of further examination.
 Both Barnett and de Coverly had concluded that Titanic's rockets had been seen and that Stone and Lord had not responded appropriately to signals of distress.